If you're new here, you may want to subscribe to my RSS feed, follow me on Twitter or sign up to my email list.

 -Robert de Bock

-Never one to get complacent I’ve also developed an XML API version of the title checking tool and a Wordpress Plugin version of the same tool.
+Never one to get complacent I’ve also developed an XML API version of the title checking tool and a WordPress Plugin version of the same tool.

 LAF XML API